TeamHeka/medkit/docs/user_guide/provenance.md

    instance, it could also be an `Attribute`;
  - `op_desc` holds an {class}`~medkit.core.OperationDescription` object, that
    describes the operation that created the data item, in our case the regexp matcher.
-The `OperationDescription` will typically contain the class name of the operation and the init parameters that were used;
+The `OperationDescription` will contain the name of the operation and the init parameters that were used;
  - `source_data_items` contains the objects that were used by the operation to create the new data item.
 Here there is only one source, the raw text